BlogRight arrowDeveloper Productivity

 It’s important to choose the correct key for the SDK that you intend to use.
 Typically, problems with initializing the SDK or connecting to LaunchDarkly can be traced back to the wrong SDK key being used.
 To get these values you can choose one of two paths:

-1. Retrieve from Account Setting - As we showed above, the SDK keys are available in the projects screen.
+1. Retrieve from Account Settings.
+As we showed above, the SDK keys are available in the Projects screen.
 Go to that tab, select the project and environment that you want the keys for.

 Once you have the correct key values, you’re ready to initialize your SDK.